jonallured/jonallured.com/source/_posts/2012-01-20-brown-on-structural-design-patterns-in-ruby.md

 ---
 favorite: false
 number: 20
-title: Brown on Structural Design Patterns in Ruby
+title: "Brown on Structural Design Patterns in Ruby"
 ---

 Gregory Brown considers [how the classic design patterns pertain to